gavinworkman/SecondBrain/Draft 1.md

 - Discuss distinctions between injury rates for acute versus overuse injuries.

+_Additionally, I have heard a large amount of anecdotal evidence that turf leads to more acute injuries than grass._

 - Highlight Steffen et al.’s large-scale analysis of young female football players.

 #### C. **Injury Data from Other Sports**